xan105/node-powertoast/README.md

 <img src="https://github.com/xan105/node-powertoast/raw/master/screenshot/btn-icon.png">
 </p>

-  You can add additional context menu actions to the existing context menu that appears when the user right clicks your toast from within Action Center by using `contextMenu: true`.<br />
+  You can add additional context menu actions (Anniversary Update) to the existing context menu that appears when the user right clicks your toast from within Action Center by using `contextMenu: true`.<br />
 This menu only appears when right clicked from Action Center.
 It does not appear when right clicking a toast popup banner.
 Anniversary Update and up, on older version these additional context menu actions will simply appear as normal buttons on your toast.
 Additional context menu items contribute to the total limit of 5 buttons on a toast.

-- **callback** : { keepalive ?: number, onActivated?() : void, onDismissed?() : void } | Win10 (⚠️ WinRT only)
+- **callback** : { keepalive ?: number, onActivated?() : void, onDismissed?() : void } | ≥ Win10 (⚠️ WinRT only)

   Callback to execute when user activates a toast notification through a click or when a toast notification leaves the screen, either by expiring or being explicitly dismissed by the user.<br />

   Because of how [NodeRT](https://github.com/NodeRT/NodeRT) works registered event listener does not keep the event loop alive so you will need to provide a timeout value to keep it alive (default to 6sec as 5sec is the default notification duration but keep in mind some users might have change this value in their Windows settings).<br />
-  If you have something else maintaining the event loop then you can ignore this.<br />
+  💡 If you have something else maintaining the event loop then you can ignore this.<br />

   The promise will resolve as soon as possible and will not wait for the keep-a-live.
 The keep-a-live is only to permit WinRT events to register.<br />